Razeer123/Simple-Banking/README.md

-# Simple-Banking
+# Simple Banking

-This is a simple Java project from JetBrains Academy platform, that I'm currently working on.
-It consists of basic tools that are used to generate pseudorandom card details & PIN number and an option to "log-in" into account to display balance.
-Card number is checked using Luhn Algorithm.
-Users' data is stored in an SQL database.
-Program uses classes and methods to validate user details.
-This is my first project in Java.
+This is a simple Java project that I made as a JetBrains Academy assignment.
+It is my first ever app written in Java language.
+It simulates a simple banking system with the following features:

+ - Generate pseudorandom card number & PIN
+ - Card number is checked using Luhn Algorithm
+ - Option to log-in and delete an account (data is validated using different methods and classes)
+ - Option to add balance and perform a money transfer to different account

+All data is stored in an **SQL database**, so after rerunning the app user can still log into account that was created previously.